-Durable, energy-efficient and made to last – there are many good reasons to build with brick.
-They look great too; thanks to advances in technology, bricks now come in a vast range of colours and finishes, making it easy to create a stunning exterior for your home.
+Durable, energy-efficient, and made to last – there are many good reasons to build with brick.
+They look great too.
+Thanks to advances in technology, bricks now come in a vast range of colours and finishes, making it easy to create a stunning exterior.

-Interested in building with brick?
-At Carlisle, we offer a huge selection of bricks from two of the best suppliers in the business – Austral Bricks and PGH Bricks & Pavers.
+Wondering how to choose brick for your new house?
+At Carlisle, we offer a wide selection of bricks from three of the best suppliers in the business – Austral Bricks, PGH Bricks & Pavers and Daniel Robertson Bricks.
 Here’s everything you need to know about this trusted building material, plus tips on how to choose a brick colour for your house, and size and texture options.

 Brick is a timeless and affordable building material loved by homeowners and designers for its: